jeanremy/favicon-photoshop-script/readme.md

 -	> Browse
 -	Then select the jsx file

+The script will ask for a destination folder.
+Select one, and let the script resize & save.

 Then copy it to your index file:

 				<link rel="apple-touch-icon" sizes="57x57" href="/apple-touch-icon-57x57.png">